inkandswitch/backchannel/README.md

 # Backchannel

-This project proposes a cross platform desktop application consisting of a novel combination of out-of-band identity verification techniques backed by strong cryptography, and supported by a modernised Pet Name address book system.
+Backchannel is a cross platform progressive web application combining novel out-of-band identity verification techniques backed by strong cryptography with a modernised pet name address book.

 This prototype will allow two people to share content safely in a cohesive, easily understood interface.
-This prototype will satisfy certain cases of heightened risk without dramatic configuration or expertise required on behalf of network participants.
+It will satisfy certain cases of heightened risk without dramatic configuration or expertise required on behalf of network participants.